Six-term Sen. Thad Cochran, R-Mississippi, holds off tea party challenger

 And some national anti-establishment organizations pumped big bucks into the race in support of Shannon.

-But many local tea party groups kept their distance, with some questioning Shannon's outsider credentials.
-In fact, Shannon's no stranger to politics.
-He worked for Republican Rep. Tom Cole of Oklahoma and former Rep. J.C.
-Watts before launching his political career.
+But many local tea party groups kept their distance, with some questioning Shannon’s outsider credentials.
+In fact, Shannon’s no stranger to politics.
+He worked for Oklahoma Republican Rep. Tom Cole and former congressman J.C.
+Watts before launching his own political career.

-Lankford, who has risen through the ranks to become Republican Policy Committee chairman -- the fifth-ranking House Republican -- in two terms in Congress, was criticized by many on the right for his vote to raise the debt ceiling.
+Lankford, who has risen through the ranks to become Republican Policy Committee Chairman – the fifth-ranking House Republican – in just two terms in Congress, was criticized by many on the right for his vote to raise the debt ceiling.

 But labeling the Baptist minister with strong social conservative backing as an establishment candidate was a hard case to make.

-"The job is clear," Lankford repeated throughout his victory speech, ticking off a number of Republican positions on how to fix the economy, including repealing Obamacare, cutting down on environmental regulation and limiting federal spending.
+“The job is clear,” Lankford repeated throughout his victory speech – ticking off a number of Republican prescriptions to fix the economy, including repealing Obamacare, cutting down on environmental regulation and limiting federal spending.

-"We must get rid of Harry Reid.
-That means we have to send Republicans to the Senate, and that Republican is James Lankford."
+“We must get rid of Harry Reid.
+That means we have to send Republicans to the Senate and that Republican is James Lankford,” he added.